-What is length of credit history, and how does it affect your score?
+How does length of credit history affect your credit score?

 What is a good length of credit history?

-And remember that this is not the only factor when it comes to credit scoring; your positive actions with regard to payment history and credit utilization can make up for a “younger” credit age.
-Still, older accounts in good standing will always serve to help your score.
+Keep in mind that length of credit history isn’t the only credit scoring factor that matters.
+Your positive actions with regard to payment history and credit utilization can often make up for a younger credit age.
+Still, older accounts in good standing tend to help your score in many situations.